The Shaver Mythos is one madman's story of how our world came to be.

 These two forms of energy were emitted by burning matter, which is why they're both referred to as "energy ash" in I Remember Lemuria!

-Everything in Shaver's cosmology is fully combustible.
-When burned, heavy elements such as lead or uranium emit de, while carbon flames emit EXD.
+Everything in Shaver's cosmology is combustible.
+Heavy elements such as lead or uranium emit de when burned, while carbon flames emit EXD.

 Shaver believed every language was descended from a single universal tongue called Mantong.
 Spell any word with the alphabet above and it'll tell you what it really means.